LAT 26°42′N · LON 80°03′W · GRID 17R

-DBIT Defense helps South Florida defense contractors identify gaps, build assessment-ready documentation, and move toward CMMC Level 2 readiness with a clear remediation path.
-Calmly, on schedule, and in plain language your contracts office and engineers can both work from.
+DBIT Defense is the readiness partner for South Florida defense contractors — gap assessments, SSP & POA&M development, remediation, and assessment support.
+Calmly, on schedule, in plain language contracts officers and engineers can both work from.

 No. 01 — The Stakes